 The Consortium on Qualitative Research Methods

 CQRM promotes the development, dissemination, and use of qualitative research methods in the social sciences.
-Our activities include an annual training institute (IQMR), which has been attended (to date) by approximately two thousand graduate students and faculty.
+Our activities include an annual training institute (IQMR), which has been attended (to date) by well over two thousand graduate students and faculty.

 The Institute is partly funded by the National Science Foundation

 The Institute is held at the same time as a related authors' workshop, the Research Group on Qualitative and Multi-Method Analysis.
 While the Institute focuses on disseminating research skills, the authors' workshop encourages the development of qualitative and multi-method research techniques.